natemcmaster/dotnet-serve/README.md

   --pfx                              A PKCS#12 certificate file to use for HTTPS connections.
                                      Defaults to file in current directory named 'cert.pfx' --pfx-pwd                          The password to open the certificate file.
+(Optional) -m|--mime <EXT>=<MIME>             Add a mapping from file extension to MIME type.
+Empty MIME removes a mapping.
-(Optional) -?|-h|--help                       Show help information
+  -?|-h|--help                       Show help information
 ```